openbaton/zabbix-plugin/README.md

 ```
 The trigger that will be created has this expression: {host-1:net.tcp.listen[5001].last(0)}=0|{host-2:net.tcp.listen[5001].last(0)}=0.
 It means that if host-1 OR host-2 have no more process listening on the port 5001 then create an alarm with severity critical.
-Refer to [Zabbix expression 2.2][zabbix-trigger-expression-2.2] to understand better the expression.
+Refer to [Zabbix expression 2.2][zabbix-trigger-expression-2.2] or [Zabbix expression 3.0][zabbix-trigger-expression-3.0] to understand better the expression.

 #### Delete Threshold
 ```java